-The Graduate College oversees eight interdisciplinary/intercollegiate graduate programs and has joint responsibility with the College of Education for another.
-These include the following: Adult Development and Aging Program (Certificate in Gerontology) Creative Writing (M.F.A.)
+The Graduate College oversees nine interdisciplinary/intercollegiate graduate programs and has joint responsibility with the College of Education for another.
+These include the following:

+Creative Writing (M.F.A.)
 Curriculum and Instruction (Ph.D.) (jointly administered with the College of Education) Exercise Science (Ph.D.)
-Justice Studies (Ph.D.)
+Gerontology (Certificate) Justice Studies (Ph.D.)
 Public Administration (D.P.A.)
 Science and Engineering of Materials (Ph.D.)
 Speech and Hearing Science (Ph.D.)
 Statistics (M.S.)

-Other interdisciplinary degree programs include Communication, Ph.D. (administered by the College of Public Programs); Humanities, M.A., and Molecular and Cellular Biology, Ph.D. (both administered by the College of Liberal Arts and Sciences).
+Transportation Systems (Certificate) Other interdisciplinary degree programs include Communication, Ph.D. (administered by the College of Public Programs), and Humanities, M.A., and Molecular and Cellular Biology, M.S., Ph.D. (both administered by the College of Liberal Arts and Sciences).

 Each of these programs uses resources and faculty from more than one discipline.
 The programs promote cooperative research and instruction among faculty who share common interests but are housed in different academic units.
 The programs allow students to pursue degrees that are intellectually coherent but that bring together diverse strengths of the university.
-See the "Interdisciplinary Graduate Programs (Degrees, Majors, and Concentrations) Overseen by the Graduate College" table below.
+See the "Interdisciplinary Graduate Programs (Degrees, Majors, Concentrations, and Certificate) Overseen by the Graduate College" table on this page.